AFC Grants Application Guide

 Building

-Reach out to and coordinate with project partners to confirm project plan and outline how we will work togetherNovemberKai CabotConnecting with Regional Health Authority
+Connect with project partners to confirm the project plan and agree on how we’ll work together.NovemberKai CabotConnecting with Regional Health Authority

 Engagement and